gvwilson/thirdbit/src/fiction/santas/index.md

 "Good lad.
 Let's go get m' boy back.
 Bosun!
-Do the thing!"
+Call to quarters!"

-A whistle shrilled on deck.
+A bald pirate with the constellations tattooed on their scalp blew three shrill notes on a whistle.
-Somewhere in the belly of the ship a bald pirate with the constellations tattooed on his scalp turned the dials on the *Dancing Marmot*'s wherever.
+Captain Clausbeard typed a code and turned a dial.
 The universes sighed inaudibly[^sighed-inaudibly] and moved *this* from *here* to *there*.